DRIVER-EU/test-bed-design/doc/test-bed-description.md

 ## 2.5 Simulation

-Much can be said on the subject of simulation, but for the purpose of this chapter, it suffices to provide a brief overview of the test-bed's relation to simulation.
+Much can be said on the subject of simulation, but for the purpose of this chapter, it suffices to provide a brief overview of the Test-bed's relation to simulation.

-In the test-bed, the goal of simulation is to provide a realistic, immersive background for the Trial.
+In the Test-bed, the goal of simulation is to provide a realistic, immersive background for the Trial.
 Typically, this requires:
 - A **simulation of the incident** e.g. a flooding, earthquake or explosion, etc. simulation
 - A **simulation of the reactions** to the incident, e.g. people running away or drowning, buildings collapsing, road jams or traffic accidents, etc.
 - A **simulation of the perceived world**, i.e. painting a picture of the world to solutions of what they are reasonably expected to see, not what is actually happening.
 For example, when an area is flooded in the simulation, all simulators know the exact location of the water.
 So if people are standing knee-deep in the water, or a road is inaccessible due to water, that can be shown and used.
 However, a COP tool or other solution does not have such a perfect view of what is happening in the world.
 It does not know where everyone is, nor the exact location of the water level.
 As long as it has no sensors, cameras, drones, or people informing it, it may well believe that the flooding is in an entirely different location or not happening at all.
 In a recent CM exercise, it took the participants quite some time to figure out that the water was actually threatening their own location, and they hadn't taken the necessary precautions.
 A well-designed Trial, therefore, needs to think about how they are going to present the simulated world within the Trial.

-The test-bed, therefore, offers support to simulators for creating this realistic and immersive background, by:
+The Test-bed, therefore, offers support to simulators for creating this realistic and immersive background, by:
 - Providing a time-service: i.e. each adapter knows the scenario time, so simulators and solutions can use this in their user interface and calculations.
 Think of a clock display, but also when sending an email or CAP message, making sure it uses the correct timestamps.
 - The scenario manager, as discussed above.

-It does not, however, provide these simulators as an integral part of the test-bed.
+It does not, however, provide these simulators as an integral part of the Test-bed.
 They are, and shall always remain, external.
 Even though some simulators will be connected during the project, they are external, as as such, also not bound by the open source requirements that the Test-bed has to adhere too.
 For example:
-- XVR connects their 3D crisis management environment, Crisis Media and Resource Manager to the test-bed, thereby offering their (commercial) services to other parties too.
+- XVR connects their 3D crisis management environment, Crisis Media and Resource Manager to the Test-bed, thereby offering their (commercial) services to other parties too.
-- DLR connects their open source SUMO (Simulation of Urban Mobility) traffic simulator to the test-bed, which provides realistic traffic during an incident
+- DLR connects their open source SUMO (Simulation of Urban Mobility) traffic simulator to the Test-bed, which provides realistic traffic during an incident
-- Thales connects their commercial Crowd Simulator to the test-bed, e.g. providing a realistic simulation of people in need during a crisis.
+- Thales connects their commercial Crowd Simulator to the Test-bed, e.g. providing a realistic simulation of people in need during a crisis.

 ### A note about Simulators